COVID-19 Related Questions

 - You don’t need to register for Orientation!
 Because it is mandatory, you are automatically registered by enrolling in Fall Quarter.

-- Orientation fee will be billed to your student account in August, and will be due on September 15.
+- Orientation fee will be billed to your student account in September, due October 15.

 - 5. Does financial aid cover Orientation?